Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 ### [registry.hub.docker.com/u/chees/meteor-gke-example](https://registry.hub.docker.com/u/chees/meteor-gke-example/)

-^As I demo'd earlier, we also made a simple Meteor app that runs in ^the container.
-It uses MongoDB to store some data, syncs that data ^down to the client over DDP, and gives you a sense of whether your ^configuration is working correctly.
+^As I demo'd earlier, we also made a simple Meteor app that runs in the container.
+It uses MongoDB to store some data, syncs that data down to the client over DDP, and gives you a sense of whether your configuration is working correctly.

-^The way we've set it up now is with a repo watcher on Github that ^will inform the Docker registry whenever we push code, and rebuild ^the associated image.
+^The way we've set it up now is with a repo watcher on Github that will inform the Docker registry whenever we push code, and rebuild the associated image.

 ---